 I’m Patricia Young.
-I live near North Park (San Diego, CA) with my husband, twin teenage boys, and Gracie, the handi-capable wonderdog.
+I live in San Diego, CA with my husband, twin “kidult” boys, and Gracie, the handi-capable wonderdog.

 How Therapy Works

-We decide together what’s important for you to focus on.
-You get to decide
+You decide what’s important for you to focus on.

-Having said that, in order to do the best work, it’s important that
+In order to do the best work, I find that it helps if

 My therapeutic approach is gentle, compassionate, and very accepting; however, this doesn’t mean that I will just sit and nod during your sessions.
 I actively participate, and I will be honest with you, and I will encourage you to push and challenge yourself.
-For you to get the most out of therapy, you need to be willing to be uncomfortable and look at what’s not working.
-We will work together on doing this in manageable bite-size pieces, so you don’t feel like it’s too much!
+I provide a lot of information about HSPs since many people don’t realize that much of what they struggle with is related to being a Highly Sensitive Person.

 GRACIE, THE HANDI-CAPABLE WONDERDOG